1987 NBA Finals

 The 1987 NBA Finals was the championship series of the National Basketball Association's (NBA) 1986–87 season, and the culmination of the season's playoffs.
-The Western Conference champion Los Angeles Lakers defeated the defending NBA champion and Eastern Conference champion Boston Celtics in six games.
+The Western Conference champion Los Angeles Lakers defeated the defending NBA champion and Eastern Conference champion Boston Celtics in six games to win their tenth NBA championship, becoming the second team in league history to win ten or more championships.
 The key moment of the series was Magic Johnson's Junior sky hook in Game 4.
 This was the tenth time that the Celtics and Lakers met in the NBA Finals (more than any other Finals matchup).
 It would be Larry Bird's last Finals appearance, as well as the Celtics' last Finals appearance until the two teams met in 2008.

 This was the first NBA Championship Series conducted entirely in June.
 The last time there were no NBA Championship Series games in May was in the 1970–1971 season, when the finals (a four-game sweep that year) ended on April 30.
 It is also the first NBA Finals series to be conducted on a Sunday-Tuesday-Thursday rotation, which was in use until 1990 and revived since the 2004 NBA Finals; in between the NBA Finals were conducted on a Sunday-Wednesday-Friday rotation.

 Background

+Much was at stake in the 1987 NBA Finals.
+Rivals since their days in college, Larry Bird and Magic Johnson entered the Finals each with three NBA championships.
+In terms of the Celtics–Lakers, each team also had won three championships in the 1980s.
+With the win in 1987 and the following year, the Lakers and Johnson would surpass their rival and be seen as the team and player of the 1980s.